lsst-it/ittn-023/index.rst

     :name: ISE Logical Design
     :width: 1000 px

 The Cisco ISE appliances DO NOT support link aggregation via LACP, only an active/standby NIC bonding, This is created automatically by the base operative system when in the configuration the main NIC is configured to have a backup (e.g. in this case Interface Gi1 is backup to Gi0).
-For 3615 applies which have up to 6 NICs, 3 bonding groups are created.
+For 3615 appliances which have up to 6 NICs, 3 bonding groups are created.

 Redundancy and High-Availability
 --------------------------------